 So then what’s a true pinched nerve?

-A true pinched nerve is the compression of a nerve between two structures.
+A true pinched nerve is the compression of a nerve between two structures in your spine.
 Most often this occurs between an intervertebral disc (bulging or herniated) and an adjacent part of a vertebrae.
-When a nerve is “pinched” in this way, a patient will feel a constant ache in that area.
-At it’s most severe state, there will be noticeable tingling and numbness down the arm or leg.
-A pinched nerve, since it’s only affecting one single nerve, will only affect one extremity on one side of the body.
-Without the burning, tingling or numbness in an area, a diagnosis of a pinched nerve is highly unlikely.
+A patient will feel a constant ache in that area of their neck when a nerve is “pinched” in this way.
+At it’s most severe state, there will be noticeable pain.
+In addition, there may be tingling and numbness down the arm or into the shoulder blade area.
+This problem, since it’s only affecting one single nerve, will only affect one extremity on one side of the body.
+Without the burning, tingling or numbness in an area, this diagnosis is highly unlikely.

-A true pinched nerve, as defined above, can be resolved by seeing a manual therapist.
+A true pinched nerve and adhesion, as defined above, can be resolved by seeing a soft tissue minded manual therapist such as Dr. Brian Zelasko.
 At Prime Spine Associates, we can discuss treatment options that’ll reduce all biomechanical dysfunction around the area of the problem, reducing compression on the nerve and relieving your pain.

 Call our Orchard Park chiropractic office today at 716-677-5525!